jgarack/GoGreen/doc/reports/reportDraft.md

-1. General information about the project
+1.General information about the project

 No big project consisting of 7 people would go well without planning, collaboration, proper job division and communication.
 In group 98, we dedicated a lot of time to make sure everyone in the group was up to date with current updates/changes to our program, either with weekly meetings and reviews, or concise but clear commit messages.